-Fields of corn, wheat, as far as the eye can see, split into plots by a grid of perfectly straight roads and trails.
-After some one hundred kilometers, we head west and cross the border into South Dakota.
+Fields of corn, wheat, as far as the eye can see, split in plots by a grid of perfectly straight roads and trails.
+After some one hundred kilometers, we head west and cross the South Dakota border.
 The afternoon comes to an end and we start looking for a place to spend the night.
 The map signals a small state park by a lake, halfway between De Smet and Lake Preston.

 At the reception desk, the Park Ranger turns us around: “Do you have a reservation?
 I’m afraid we’re full.”

 A few kilometers back, we remember having noticed a small sign pointing towards a sandy trail: Marten’s campground.